ryanvolum/offline-directline/README.md

 2. Offline-directline receives the message from the frontend and forwards it to the bot using Bot Connector API.

+3. The bot registers the incoming activity, assigns it an ID and returns the ID back to offline-directline.

+4. Offline-directline sends the ID back to the frontend, so it knows the activity has been registered by the bot.

-3. The bot listens to the incoming activity from offline-directline.
-Eventually, it will answer back using Bot Connector API.
+5. Eventually, the bot will compute an answer and it will send it using Bot Connector API.

-4. Now the offline-directline server receives the answer and it saves it in the conversation history, waiting for the frontend to retrieve it using Direct Line API 3.0.
+6. Now the offline-directline server receives the answer and it saves it in the conversation history, waiting for the frontend to retrieve it using Direct Line API 3.0.
 Offline-directline will also broadcast the activity through the corresponding WebSocket server so everybody in the conversation can listen to it instantly.